gretelai/trainer/src/gretel_trainer/b2/README.md

 ## TODOs

+- Consider being more economical about data sources.
+Example: SDK comparisons can upload datasets' data sources in advance and pass the artifact keys to the SDKStrategy.
+We may need an artifact eviction strategy.
 - Errors should be more detailed.
 Might help to do `raise BenchmarkException(...) from e` in certain places.
 Also some of those exceptions can get more detailed messages (e.g. exact job status)
 - Is it simple enough to get to an error? `comparison.executors[run_id].exception`.
 Maybe some kind of `all_errors` helper function?
 With advice on what to do next (e.g. check logs)?
 - Project name(s).
 Consider creating projects with both a display name (provided by user) **and** an actual unique name (something like `benchmark-{timestamp}`).